Contents

 genome_seq <- system.file(package = 'CircSeqAlignTk', 'extdata', 'FR851463.fa')

 To ensure alignment quality, trimming adapter sequences from the sequence reads is required, because most sequence reads in this FASTQ format file contain adapters with sequence “AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC”.
-Here, we use AdapterRemoval (Schubert, Lindgreen, and Orlando (2016)) implemented in the Rbowtie2 (Wei et al. 2018) package to trim the adapters before aligning the sequence reads.
+Here, we use AdapterRemoval (Schubert, Lindgreen, and Orlando (2016)) implemented in the Rbowtie2 package (Wei et al. 2018) to trim the adapters before aligning the sequence reads.
 Note that the length of small RNAs derived from viroids is known to be in the range of 21–24 nt.
 Therefore, we set an argument to remove sequence reads with lengths outside this range after adapter removal.

 library(R.utils)